eric15342335/eric15342335.github.io/_posts/2024-12-06-Quick-setup-chat-with-GrokAI.md

 ## Summary

-In this post, I will quickly teach you how to chat with Elon Musk's Grok AI with no bullshit or paywalls whatsoever.
+In this post, I will quickly teach you how to chat with Elon Musk's Grok AI.

 **Time to read: 1 minute.**